 Wash your hands or use hand sanitizer after exiting the shuttle.

-Mason’s scooter pilot program has resumed and is underway through December 31, 2020.
+Mason’s scooter pilot program has been extended with Bird and Lime through December 31, 2021.
 Both Bird and Lime scooters are available on campus.
 Use the scooters in the pilot area, which is Mason’s Fairfax Campus and the City of Fairfax only.